 Tea and whisky have enjoyed a centuries-long romance.
-Like whisky, tea is a time-honoured beverage that calls on hundreds of years of skill and tradition.
+Like whisky, tea is a time-honored beverage that calls on hundreds of years of skill and tradition.
 Tea also has a vibrant history, and a reach that today touches every corner of the globe.
-In addition to their prominence, the two make a particularly good match because their flavours work in harmony.
+In addition to their prominence, the two make a particularly good match because their flavors work in harmony.
 Like in any good marriage, they soften each other’s edges.
 They also heighten each others’ aromatics, complementing each other through shared notes of smoke, malt and tropical fruits.
 Delicious companions indeed.
 The pairing of whisky and tea has taken on many forms through the years, and continues to evolve today.

 How many of the following pairings have you tried?

 THE HOT TODDY

 The Hot Toddy, a much-loved Scottish invention that combines whisky with lemon, honey and hot water or tea, has been enjoyed since at least the 18th century.
 Sometimes spices such as cinnamon or cloves are added, or sugar is used instead of honey.
 Whatever the modification, Hot Toddy drinkers tend to believe that their own special formula is the perfect recipe.
 The famous concoction is universally cherished as a sweet, warming tonic against cold weather, a trying day or the threat of flu.
 In 19th-century Britain, it was common for doctors to prescribe a Hot Toddy as a cure for almost anything, from stomach pain to insomnia.
 Today it is sipped more to soothe colds – whisky to fortify, tea to warm, lemon to boost vitamins – or as a pick-me-up for a moment of comfort in our busy world.
 Next time you feel out of sorts, a Hot Toddy might just be the thing to get you back on your feet.

 BLENDED WHISKY AND GREEN TEA